Commonly Reported HVAC Problems:

-This is probably the most common Summer-Time Complaint!
-But first things first, please check all of the obvious things (listed below) before scheduling a service-call.
+These are probably the most common Summer-Time HVAC-related complaints!
+But first things first, please check all of the obvious things (listed below), before scheduling a service-call.

 No A/C Checklist: